-The District evaluated the 2020 air quality data for PM{10} to determine if Sacramento would remain in attainment of the PM{10} standard.
-Although data from 2020 showed that the 24-hour PM{10} concentrations on several days exceeded the PM{10} standard of 150 μg/m3, these days exceeded as a result of smoke impact from wildfires.
+The District evaluated the 2020 air quality data for PM10 to determine if Sacramento would remain in attainment of the PM10 standard.
+Although data from 2020 showed that the 24-hour PM10 concentrations on several days exceeded the PM10 standard of 150 μ g/m3, these exceedances were the result of smoke impact from wildfires.
 The exceedances occurred on September 8, 11, 12, and 13 in 2020.
-Satellite imagery on September 8, 11, 12 and 13 in 2020 showed (See Appendix A) the locations of the active wildfires at the time and where the wildfire smoke had transported to in Sacramento County.
+Satellite imagery on September 8, 11, 12, and 13 in 2020 showed (See Appendix A) the locations of the active wildfires at the time and where the wildfire smoke had transported to in Sacramento County.
 On all four of these days, the exceedances were recorded at T-Street monitoring station.
 On one day, September 12, 2020, the exceedances also occurred at Branch Center, Del Paso Manor, and North Highlands monitoring stations, where the samplings are completed on a 1 in 6 days schedule.
-The 2020 data also showed that PM{10} concentrations at the T-Street monitoring station increased abruptly from 66 μg/m3 on September 7, 2020 to 298 μg/m3 on September 8, 2020.
+The 2020 data also showed that PM10 concentrations at the T-Street monitoring station increased abruptly from 66 μ g/m3 on September 7, 2020 to 298 μ g/m3 on September 8, 2020.
 On September 8, 2020, CalFires and National Interagency Fire Center indicated that the following nearby wildfires were active at the time of the exceedances in Sacramento County:

 - Slater/Devils Fire in Northern California (Siskiyou and Del Norte Counties) and Southern Oregon (Josephine County) started September 7 and extinguished on November 16.
 This wildfire burned 166,000 acres; - August Complex Fire (include Doe Fire)8 in Mendocino, Humboldt, Trinity, Tehama, Glenn, Lake and Colusa counties started on August 16 and extinguished on November 11.
 This wildfire burned more than 1 million acres; - Red Salmon Complex Fire9 in Humboldt, Trinity and Siskiyou counties started on July 27 and extinguished on November 17.
 This wildfire burned 144,698 acres; - The North Complex Fire10 in Plumas County started on August 17 and extinguished on December 3.
 This wildfire burned 319,935 acres; - The Creek Fire11 in Fresno and Madera counties started on September 4 and extinguished on December 24.
 This wildfire burned 379.895 acres; - The Fork Fire12 in El Dorado County, started on Sept.
 8 and was not fully contained until November 9.
 The wildfires burned 1,673 acres.
-The perimeter of this fire was within about 50 miles of the air monitoring stations in Sacramento County and meteorology shows that smoke from the fire was blowing into Sacramento County.